50th Anniversary Office

 Board members left to right back row : Edward J. Frey, James Copeland, Dale Stafford, William Kirkpatrick, Icie Macy Hoobler, Kenneth Robinson; left to right front row : Arnold Ott, Grace Kistler, and L. William Seidman.

 Many buildings on Grand Valley’s Allendale campus are named for founding members of the Board of Control.
-Information on the individuals so honored can be found at Building Legacies.

 The Board moved quickly to establish the new entity.
 At a meeting in the home of Bill Seidman at the beginning of November, they planned a contest to name the new college, and accepted the donation of office space by Union Bank, at the corner of Pearl and Monroe in downtown Grand Rapids.
 On November 22 the Board met in their new office and appointed 109 members to the new Citizens Advisory Council, many of whom had already served on the former committee which advised the Jamrich study.
 A list of Council members, chaired by Grand Rapids attorney David E. Dutcher, can be found in the Swets thesis referenced above, pages 158-161.